Royce Lewis Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 14th-ranked team ERA among all MLB pitching staffs (4.12).
+- The Rangers have a 4.11 team ERA that ranks 14th among all MLB pitching staffs.

-- His last appearance was on Sunday against the Milwaukee Brewers, when the righty tossed 3 2/3 innings, surrendering three earned runs while allowing three hits.
+- The left-hander's last appearance came on Tuesday against the Arizona Diamondbacks, when he tossed eight scoreless innings while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.